The Benefits of Cooking with Your Children at Publix

 Another Aspect of Life Science: Cooking is a hands on creative science experiment.
 Too much of any of the ingredients can create a totally different outcome; which could result in an outcome not so appetizing.
 Cooking provides an opportunity for kids to get a hands-on experience with basic science.

-Improve their Communication Skills: Cooking together with your children allows opportunities to enjoy your children in a fun-filled way creating memories, learning about each other and team building together; allowing your children to develop into well rounded kids.
+Improve their Communication Skills: Cooking together with your children allows opportunities to enjoy your children in a fun-filled way creating memories, learning about each other and team building; ultimately aiding your children to develop into well-rounded kids.

 Improve their Life Skills: Cooking is a life skill, much like driving a car, learning to read or swimming.
 As children grow and get closer to adulthood, the job of feeding becomes theirs.
 Start the cooking lessons at a young age so the transition to adult cook is easy later on.